earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R.md

 ## Import US Boundaries - Census Data

-There are many good sources of boundary base layers that we can use to create a basemap.
+There are many good sources of boundary base layers that you can use to create a basemap.
 Some `R` packages even have these base layers built in to support quick and efficient mapping.
-In this tutorial, we will use boundary layers for the United States, provided by the
+In this tutorial, you will use boundary layers for the United States, provided by the
 <a href="https://www.census.gov/geo/maps-data/data/cbf/cbf_state.html" target="_blank" data-proofer-ignore=''> United States Census Bureau.</a>

-It is useful to have shapefiles to work with because we can add additional attributes to them if need be - for project specific mapping.
+It is useful to have shapefiles to work with because you can add additional attributes to them if need be - for project specific mapping.

-## Read US boundary file
+## Read US Boundary File

-We will use the `readOGR()` function to import the `/usa-boundary-layers/US-State-Boundaries-Census-2014` layer into `R`.
+You will use the `readOGR()` function to import the `/usa-boundary-layers/US-State-Boundaries-Census-2014` layer into `R`.
 This layer contains the boundaries of all continental states in the U.S. Please note that these data have been modified and reprojected from the original data downloaded